praveenoruganti/praveenoruganti-mongoose-mongodb-atlas/README.md

 ```

 ## Query Functions
-While there are many querying functions available, which you can find here, here are the ones we’ll be using in this instance:
+While there are many querying functions available, which you can find here, here are the ones weâ€™ll be using in this instance:

 - find() Returns all objects with matching parameters so .find({ name: fish }) would return every object named fish and an empty object will return everything.
 - save() Save it to our Atlas database.